fe80Grau/ytdlp2STRM/README.md

 A little script to serve yt-dlp video/audio as HTTP data throught Flask and dynamic URLs.
 We can use this dynamic URLs with youtube id video in url like http://127.0.0.1:5000/youtube/redirect/FxCqhXVc9iY and open it with VLC or save it in .strm file (works in Jellyfin)

 ## cli.py and channel_list.json
-A little script to list N videos (by default 10) from N days (by default 10) ago to today in channels declared in channel_list.json and save all as .strm files (100 and 60 values are default, you can change them in config.json) .
+A little script to list N videos (by default 10) from N days (by default 10) ago to today in channels declared in channel_list.json and save all as .strm files (you can change them in config.json) .
 Added id channels and videos in names [xxxx] for YoutubeMetadata Jellyfin plugin integration.

 * Playlist needs "list-" prefix before playlist id, yo u can see an exaple in channel_list.example.json
 * NFO (tvshow.nfo) for each youtube channel (to get name, description and images). *Description only works in Linux systems at the moment